dagurtomas/lean-solid/README.md

-# Formalising solid abelian groups
+# Formalising discrete condensed sets

 This repository is a snapshot of my formalisation of an equivalence of three different definitions of discrete condensed sets.